tenzir/events/README.md

 - [Zeek Workshop Europe 2019][zeekshop19]
 - [DFN Conference on Security in Networked Systems][dfnconf19]
 - [BroCon 2018][brocon18]

+## The Data Thread - June 2022

+At [The Data Thread](https://thedatathread.com/), we presented how [VAST][vast] uses [Apache Arrow](https://arrow.apache.org) as data engineering toolkit.
+We showcase VAST's architecture and how Arrow helps us with interoperability of security data.

 ## Potsdam Conference on National CyberSecurity - June 2022